MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure-ad.md

 4. Under *Certificates & secrets* and *Client Secrets*, select **New client secret**
    1. Add a description and expiration setting.
    2. Select **Add**
-   3. Save the **Value** of the created secret somewhere as it's needed later, and it is not be visible anymore once you navigate to another page
+   3. Save the **Value** of the created secret somewhere as it's needed later, and it will not be visible anymore once you navigate to another page

-The following steps configure [delegated permissions](https://learn.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types) for the client app registration.
+The following steps configure [delegated permissions](/azure/active-directory/develop/v2-permissions-and-consent#permission-types) for the client app registration.
 This means that the client app is delegated with the permission to act as a signed-in user when it makes calls to the target resource (Data API builder).

 1. Navigate to your App Registration (`Postman`) overview page.
 2. Under *API permissions*, select **Add a permission**